What is a District Heating System?

 What about fuel poverty?

 The reduction in the basic cost of heat and hot water is expected to reduce the amount of fuel poverty in the area.
-In addition, it will be part of the community consultation to determine if more should be done in that issue.
+In addition, it will be part of the community consultation process to determine if more should be done regarding that issue.

 What price will the heat be set at?